Ahmad Sadali: Awards

 Sadali is also one of the founders of the Islamic College or what is now known as the Islamic University of Bandung - UNISBA.
 At the end of his life, he served as general chairman of the Salman Mosque Development ITB.

 Exhibitions

-Sadali is one of the early and leading artists of abstract art in Indonesia.
+Sadali was one of the early and leading artists of abstract art in Indonesia.
 As a painter, he succeeded in developing his works in a unique way and became one of the important examples in interpreting the thoughts and principles of modernism in Indonesian art.
 As an important sign that gives aesthetic characteristics to the early development of Indonesian abstract art called Lyricism.